 From time to time, we may be involved in various legal and regulatory matters that arise in the ordinary course of business.
 As previously disclosed, on July 15, 2020, we provided PRCM Advisers with a notice of termination of the Management Agreement for "cause" in accordance with Section 15(a) of the Management Agreement.
 We terminated the Management Agreement for "cause" on the basis of certain material breaches and certain events of gross negligence on the part of PRCM Advisers in the performance of its duties under the Management Agreement.
 On July 21, 2020, PRCM Advisers filed a complaint against us in the United States District Court for the Southern District of New York, or the Court.
 Subsequently, Pine River Domestic Management L.P. and Pine River Capital Management L.P. were added as plaintiffs to the matter.
 As amended, the complaint, or the Federal Complaint, alleges, among other things, the misappropriation of trade secrets in violation of both the Defend Trade Secrets Act and New York common law, breach of contract, breach of the implied covenant of good faith and fair dealing, unfair competition and business practices, unjust enrichment, conversion, and tortious interference with contract.
 The Federal Complaint seeks, among other things, an order enjoining us from making any use of or disclosing PRCM Advisers' trade secret, proprietary, or confidential information; damages in an amount to be determined at a hearing and/or trial; disgorgement of our wrongfully obtained profits; and fees and costs incurred by the plaintiffs in pursuing the action.
-We have filed our answer to the Federal Complaint and made counterclaims against PRCM Advisers and Pine River Capital Management L.P.
-On May 5, 2022, the plaintiffs filed a motion for judgment on the pleadings, seeking judgment in their favor on all but one of our counterclaims and on one of our affirmative defenses.
-We opposed the motion for judgment on the pleadings.
-On August 10, 2023, the motion for judgment on the pleadings was granted in part and denied in part.
-The discovery period has ended.
-On November 8, 2023, the Company and the plaintiffs filed motions for summary judgment, seeking judgment in their favor on the pending claims and counterclaims.
+We filed our answer to the Federal Complaint and made counterclaims against PRCM Advisers and Pine River Capital Management L.P.
+On November 8, 2023, we and the plaintiffs filed motions for summary judgment, seeking judgment in each party's favor on the pending claims and counterclaims.
 Each party opposed the other party's motion for summary judgment.
-On March 31, 2025, the magistrate judge issued a report and recommendations ("R&R") on the parties' motions for summary judgment.
-The R&R recommends that the Company's motion for summary judgment be denied in its entirety, and that PRCM Advisers', Pine River Domestic's and Pine River Capital's motion for summary judgment be denied in part and granted in part.
-The Company intends to file objections to the R&R. Those objections are due on April 30, 2025.
-Our board of directors believes the Federal Complaint is without merit and that we fully complied with the terms of the Management Agreement.
+On March 31, 2025, the magistrate judge issued a report and recommendation ("R&R") on the parties' motions for summary judgment.
+The R&R recommended that our motion for summary judgment be denied in its entirety, and that PRCM Advisers', Pine River Domestic's and Pine River Capital's motion for summary judgment be denied in part and granted in part.
+On April 30, 2025, we filed objections to the R&R. On May 23, 2025, the objections were overruled by the Court.
+The plaintiffs' motion for summary judgment has been granted to the extent that we did not have a basis on which to terminate the Management Agreement for cause and as to our pending counterclaims, and the plaintiffs' motion for summary judgment otherwise has been denied.
+Our motion for summary judgment has been denied.
+The parties have since agreed to participate in mediation, though the potential outcome cannot be determined at this time.